 If you're looking for great candidates, your best resource could, quite literally, be sitting right in front of you.
-According to data from SilkRoad, an HR software company, employee referrals are the top source of hires, accounting for 22 percent of all hires in 2016 so far.
-Candidates applying through job search engines followed closely behind, at 19 percent of all hires and 32 percent of all job interviews.
-[See Related Story: How to Create a Great Employee Referral Program]
+According to data from SilkRoad, an HR software company, employee referrals are the top source of hires.
+Among the 1,000 companies SilkRoad used to compile its data, 54 percent of new hires stemmed from employee referrals.
+Not only that, but it took an average of 148 LinkedIn job applications before a company settled on a candidate and ultimately made a hire.
+When companies used employee referrals, that number dropped drastically to just seven applications per hire.
+Based on SilkRoad's report, internal recruiting proves most effective.
+[See related story: How to Create a Great Employee Referral Program]

 For more information on recruiting top talent for your open positions, visit this Business News Daily guide.